csiebler/csiebler.github.io/content/posts/using-gpt-index-llamaindex-with-azure-openai-service.md

 ![Azure OpenAI Service Model Deployments](/images/openai_model_deployments.png "Azure OpenAI Service Model Deployments")

-Then make sure we have `openai` and `llama-index` installed.

-Lastly, we can run the following code:
+Once we've installed `openai` and `llama-index` via `pip`, we can run the following code:

 {{< gist csiebler e287b791333011183792c08bad1dc140 >}}

 This will initialize `llama-index` to use Azure OpenAI Service, by setting a custom `LLMPredictor`.
+For this code to work, we'll need to have `OPENAI_API_KEY` and `OPENAI_API_BASE` set in our `env` (in this example we use `dotenv`).
 Once we have that, we use the `SimpleDirectoryReader` to read all text files from the `data/` directory.
 We use `GPTSimpleVectorIndex` to create our index and lastly query it with a question.

 ## Summary

 In this blog post, we discussed how to use LlamaIndex 🦙 (GPT Index) and Azure OpenAI Service together to quickly index data and perform queries on it.
-Luckily, we only needed a few lines of configuration over using text-davinci-003 and text-embedding-ada-002 directly from openai.com.
+Luckily, we only needed a few lines of configuration over using `text-davinci-003` and `text-embedding-ada-002` directly from openai.com.